chef/chef-web-docs/content/config_rb_manage.md

 `recaptcha.fail_open`

-: If the reCAPTCHA service cannot be reached, allow to sign-up?
+: If the reCAPTCHA service can't be reached, allow to sign-up?
 Default value: `true`.

 `recaptcha.verify_url`